cspr-rad/litmus-docs/blogs/001-introduction.md

 4. The layer one verifies the the proof quickly and efficiently.

-This process reduces the amount of data that needs to be processed and stored on the main chain, significantly improving throughput and scalability.

-The Casper platform will need to evolve so as to host side support for smart contracts that need to verify zero-knowledge proofs (ZKPs).
-Host side support is required due to the CPU overhead of verifiying such proofs within a WASM execution context.
+Post Condor the Casper platform will be extended so as to optimise ZKP verification, this will require adding host side support due to the CPU overhead of verifiying such proofs within a WASM execution context.
+On-chain ZKP verification failures will typically indicate that the L2 has been compromised.

 ## Summary